German Left party's Berlin HQ evacuated over bomb threat | DW | 22.07.2019

 The left-wing "Die Linke" political party evacuated their headquarters in Berlin on Monday, after receiving a bomb threat.
-They posted images of police responding on the scene.
+The police said the situation was safe later on Monday.

 The left-wing political party "Die Linke" was forced to evacuate its Berlin headquarters on Monday, saying that it had received a bomb threat by email.